seanox/xml-micro-exchange-php/manual/api.md

   </tbody>
 </table>

-Also the reponse  has additional headers.
+Also the reponse has additional headers:

 <table>
   <thead>